dqops/dqo/docs/reference/yaml/DashboardYaml.md

 ___

-## DashboardListSpec
+## DashboardsFolderListSpec
-List of dashboards.
+List of dashboard folders.